COVID-19 omicron variant found in Colorado - NewsBreak

 COVID-19 omicron variant found in Colorado

+- Events: What’s happening around New Mexico December 3 – December 9

+- KRQE En Español: KRQE En Español: Jueves 2 de Dicembre 2021

 The variant was discovered in a woman from Arapahoe County who had recently traveled to multiple countries in southern Africa for tourism.
-CDPHE says the woman was fully vaccinated but had not yet received her booster .30% of unvaccinated say omicron has made them consider inoculations: poll
+CDPHE says the woman was fully vaccinated but had not yet received her booster.Omicron confirmed in man who attended NYC anime convention

 The woman was not symptomatic when she returned home to Colorado and arrived at Denver International Airport.
 She developed symptoms about a day later and tested positive that day.